tulikaghosh/Logs-Analysis/README.md

 # Logs-Analysis

 ## Project Overview
 For this project, I was tasked to create a reporting tool that prints out reports in (plain text) based on the data in a database.
-This reporting tool is a Python program using the psycopg2 module to connect to the database.
+This reporting tool is a Python program using the **psycopg2** module to connect to the database.

 ## The report should answer the following questions:
 - What are the most popular three articles of all time?
 - Who are the most popular article authors of all time?
 - On which days did more than 1% of requests lead to errors?

-- Set up the environment
+## Set up the environment
-- Install Python3
+- Install **Python3**
-- Install VirtualBox
+- Install **VirtualBox**
-- Install Vagrant
+- Install **Vagrant**
-- Fort or clone this repository
+- Fork or clone https://github.com/udacity/fullstack-nanodegree-vm repository
-- Place the report.py of this repo under the /vagrant directory
+- Place the Article.py of this repo under the /vagrant directory
 - Download the database script, unzip and place it under the /vagrant directory
-- Navigate to the /vagrant directory and run vagrant up to start the virtual machine
+- Navigate to the /vagrant directory and run `vagrant up` to start the virtual machine
-- Run vagrant ssh to log in the virtual machine
+- Run `vagrant ssh` to log in the virtual machine
+- Run `psql -d news -f newsdata.sql`
+- To connect database run `psql -d news`
 - Create the database and views
-- Run psql -d news -f newsdata.sql on the virtual machine /vagrant folder to create the database

 ### Run the following code to create the necessary views:
 ```
 CREATE VIEW most_popular_articles as